 Access the brief here.

 This brief was funded through a cooperative agreement from the U.S. Department of Health and Human Services, Health Resources and Services Administration, Federal Office of Rural Health Policy, as administered by the National Rural Health Association (Grant U16RH03702).

 Read the member type description below and download the survey application Excel file.
 Complete the Excel file and e-mail to Gabriela Boscan at gboscan@NRHArural.org

 Core Member — "Voting Member"

-- Must be a full member of the NRHA (Membership # required)
+- Must be an NRHA member (Membership # required)